 With Solomon Burke (& his daughter) With Bo Diddley (center) & Carlton Jackson

-Finally, at a band meeting at a NW Portland deli in December, 2002, Paul asked—not for the first time--if I would start playing piano as well as organ on our gigs.
+Finally, at another deli band meeting (in December, 2002), Paul asked—not for the first time--if I would start playing piano as well as organ on our gigs.
 He explained that he'd been playing some side gigs with a blues piano player and he was really getting back into that sound.
 I enjoyed playing piano as well as organ, but I was already lugging a cut-down B-3—complete with bench and bass pedals—along with a Leslie Speaker and a bass amp to our gigs.
 There was just no way I was going to add a digital piano & keyboard amp to that rig!
 So Paul announced then and there that he was going to make a change: replacing Dan and myself with a piano player & bass player.
 There was no arguing; really, the split was pretty amicable.

 In truth, I was relieved.
 From a musical standpoint, I knew it had been time to move on for awhile.
 But I also knew that I'd miss not only the financial security of working in the deLay Band but also the comraderie.
 When you play in a touring band for ten years (not counting the three No Delay years), you become a family.
 OK, a sometimes dysfunctional family.
 But a family nonetheless.
 After all, you spend much more time with your bandmates than you do with your wife or girlfriend.
 And out there on the road, you depend on each other; it's kind of “us against the world.”
 The deLay Band had shared countless experiences: long drives, cheap motel rooms (some so odoriferous we wouldn't eat or walk barefoot in them), great gigs & crummy ones, broken vehicles & p.a. systems, rehearsals & recording sessions, meals, etc., etc. We'd told each other the same stories so many times that we'd bleat out an “alarm” when one of us launched into an all-too-familiar tale!
 As excited as I was to leave the deLay fold and begin the next phase of my musical career, the change was bittersweet.